open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 latency is 200ms, and server response time is 300 ms, then the maximum achievable throughput with one concurrent request is `100 spans / (200ms+300ms)` or 200 spans per second.
-It is easy to see that in high latency networks or when the server response time is high to achieve good throughput, the requests must be very big or a lot concurrent requests must be done.
+It is easy to see that in high latency networks or when the server response time is high to achieve good throughput, the requests need to be very big or a lot concurrent requests must be done.

 If the client is shutting down (e.g., when the containing process wants to exit)